trueos/pcbsd/docs/using.rst

 -----------------------------------------------------------

-If you wish another user to connect to your computer, the KDE Desktop Sharing application can be used to generate a connection invitation The :command:`krfb` application can be installed as a "raw package" using :ref:`AppCafe®`.
+If you wish another user to connect to your computer, the KDE Desktop Sharing application can be used to generate a connection invitation The :command:`krfb` application can be installed using :ref:`AppCafe®`.
+Check the "Search all available PBI and packages" box within "App Search" to search for this application.

 To launch this application within KDE, go to :menuselection:`Applications --> Internet --> Desktop Sharing` or type :command:`krfb` from the command prompt of any desktop.
 If you press :kbd:`F1` while in this application, it will open the Desktop Sharing Handbook where you can learn more about using this utility.